robzr/Rubot/README.md

 ##How does it work?

-* Create a **InstantSlackBot::Master** instance to communicate with the Slack API - it will need a Slack API token which [you can get here](https://api.slack.com/docs/oauth-test-tokens).
+* Create a **InstantSlackBot::Master** instance to communicate with the Slack API - it will need an API token which [you can get here](https://api.slack.com/docs/oauth-test-tokens).
-* Next, create at least one **InstantSlackBot::Bot**.
+* Create at least one **InstantSlackBot::Bot**.
 A Bot needs two things to function.
-1. One or more **conditions** will determine when the Bot responds.
+* One or more **conditions** will determine when the Bot responds.
 A condition can be as simple as a text string or regular expression which is matched against each slack message.
-   * Multiple conditions are be matched with boolean **and** or **or** behavior (the latter is the default).
+Multiple conditions are matched with boolean **and** logic, although **or** is the default.
-   * Procs can be used for for more sophisticated conditions.
-2. An **action** is needed, which determines the response when the condition(s) are met.
-   The action can be as simple as a static text string to be displayed, or a Proc for more sophisticated responses.
+* An **action** is needed, which forms the response when the conditions are met.
+The action can be as simple as a text string, or a Proc for more sophisticated behavior.
-- When using a Procs for conditions or actions, an optional hash argument will pass the message text, username and channel.
+* When using a Procs for conditions or actions, an optional hash argument will pass the message text, username and channel.
-- Register each Bot with the Master instance using the << operator.
+* Register each Bot with the Master instance using the << operator, and then call **Master#run** to operate the Bots.
-- Finally, call the Master#run method to begin operating your bot.